-Comprised of national, state and local-level cross-sector individuals and institutions, Re:Gender's network connects research, policy and practice to end gender inequity.
+Comprised of over 250 national, state and local-level cross-sector individuals and institutions, Re:Gender's network connects research, policy and practice to end gender inequity.
 Institutions include cross-sector representation from academia, business, government, labor, philanthropy and nonprofit organizations—such as social justice, cultural, health-related and women's organizations.
 Individual members include advocates, change agents, policy thinkers, practitioners, public intellectuals, researchers and other allies.
 Re:Gender harnesses the collective power of its network to provide knowledge, analysis and thought leadership on issues ranging from reducing women’s poverty to building a critical mass of women’s leadership across sectors.

 01. More About Our Logo and Tagline